PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Introduction

-To overcome this, we propose reformulating atomic propositions as instances of \textit{atomic predicates} with particular parameter values; the predicates are non-quantified variables that represent truth statements about an environment in relation to the given parameters.
-By conditioning the policy on LTL formulae described in terms of these predicates, the policy learns to generalize not only across LTL task structures, but also across predicate parameters.
-Since new propositions are now just new instances of the same atomic predicates with different parameters, our approach can even generalize to propositions unseen during training.
-This greatly enhances the scalability of LTL-based RL to real-world scenarios.
-By an appropriate choice of predicate parameterization, the policy can learn useful, grounded associations between task parameters and the environment so as to improve both training and generalization.
+To overcome this limitation, we model atomic propositions as instances of \textit{atomic predicates} with particular parameter values; the predicates are Boolean-valued functions that represent truth statements about an environment in relation to the given parameters.
+By conditioning the policy on LTL formulae described in terms of these predicates, the policy learns to generalize not only across LTL task structures, but also across parameterized propositions, learning useful, grounded associations between task parameters and the environment so as to improve both training and generalization.
+We implement our approach as PlatoLTL (\textbf{P}arameterized \textbf{l}ogic \textbf{a}rchitecture for \textbf{t}emporal \textbf{o}bjectives in \textbf{LTL}), which learns generalist policies for arbitrary LTL specifications with parameterized propositions.